 Whether you realize it or not, your presence is always working either for or against you.
 It can set you up for the next big promotion or be the reason that your career stalls.
 At HNS, we’ve seen the power of this repeatedly, as women in our programs show up more powerfully and receive new opportunities and promotions as a result.

 Could your leadership presence use some polishing?
-If you’re ready to put yourself on the fast-track to advancement, we invite you to follow these practical tips to improve your leadership presence in 2021 and beyond.
+If you’re ready to put yourself on the fast-track to advancement, we invite you to follow these practical tips to improve your leadership presence now and in the future.

 At the root of presence is self-confidence.
 But it’s hard to exude confidence outwardly if internally, you’re listening to that little voice that’s constantly dwelling on what you could have done better and questioning your ability to navigate new challenges.
 You have the power to believe whatever you want, so why would you choose to listen to disempowering stories about yourself?
 For many of us – women in particular – this happens unconsciously.
 Your inner critic may have been running on autopilot for so long that you didn’t even realize that you had the ability to choose something different.